freshjuice-dev/freshjuice-hubspot-theme/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/freshjuice-dev/freshjuice-hubspot-theme/tags).
+For the versions available, see the [releases on this repository](https://github.com/freshjuice-dev/freshjuice-hubspot-theme/releases).

 ## License